MattPicDev/mtg-collection-builder/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## AI-Generated Project

+This project was entirely generated using **Claude 3.5 Sonnet** (Anthropic) through a series of conversational prompts.
+Below is the complete prompt history that created this tool:

+### Initial Project Creation
+1. **"I want to create a tool that will allow me to quickly generate a file containing my Magic the Gathering card collection.
+The file should use a standard format that can be imported into popular collection tracker websites.
+The tool should run as a local web server.
+You can use the language and libraries of your choice.
+Create the project as a git repo under the D:\repos directory on my machine.
+Ask me clarifying questions."**
+   - Created the basic project structure with Flask
+   - Set up Python environment and dependencies
+   - Implemented Scryfall API integration
+   - Created CSV export functionality compatible with MTGGoldfish/Deckbox

+### Filtering Improvements
+2. **"The list of available sets is too small, and it's not specific to Magic the Gathering.
+Could you filter the sets to Magic the Gathering expansions, and increase the number of sets displayed?"**
+   - Enhanced set filtering to focus on MTG expansions
+   - Added type and year filters to the UI
+   - Improved search functionality with multiple filter options

+### Import Functionality
+3. **"Add the ability to import a collection, using the same format that you already support for export."**
+   - Created CSV import functionality
+   - Added smart card lookup using Scryfall API
+   - Implemented error handling and progress reporting
+   - Added option to replace or merge collections

+### Rapid Input Mode
+4. **"I want to add another input mode.
+After selecting a set, I want to be able to rapidly type in a number of cards.
+It should work like this: 1.
+Present a card to the user. [followed by] Let me restate the features: 1.
+Present the card to the user.
+2. The user can type a number, without having to click on a control.
+3. If the user presses space, the card is selected as a foil.
+4. When the user hits enter, save the number of cards and move to the next card.
+5. If the user hits enter without entering a number, treat it as zero."**
+   - Built keyboard-driven rapid input interface
+   - Implemented automatic focus management
+   - Added space bar for foil toggle functionality
+   - Created one-card-at-a-time workflow with progress tracking

+### Documentation Request
+5. **"I would like to tell users who look at the README how this program was generated using prompts.
+Could you add a section to the readme that documents the set of prompts that I provided to you since we started?
+Include which model was used as well."**
+   - Added this documentation section

+### Key Features Developed
+- **Python Flask web application** with responsive Bootstrap UI
+- **Scryfall API integration** for real-time MTG card data
+- **Dual input modes**: Grid view and rapid keyboard-driven entry
+- **CSV import/export** compatible with major collection trackers
+- **Real-time progress tracking** and collection management
+- **Comprehensive error handling** and user feedback

+The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, and managing git commits.
+No manual coding was required - everything was generated from the prompts above.

 ## Support

 If you encounter any issues or have questions, please open an issue on the GitHub repository.